 While Kraken has offered dark pool trading for bitcoin since June last year, CEO Jesse Powell said now was the perfect time to add an Ether Dark Pool to Kraken’s leading range of services for digital asset traders.
 “Kraken is proud to be the first exchange to provide clients with a Dark Pool for ether, a strategic option for professional traders.
 This year, trading volume for ether has dramatically increased on Kraken’s exchange, and we developed the Ether Dark Pool to bridge the gap between our lit order books and over-the-counter desk,” said Powell.

-“Dark Pool trading allows for orders to be placed out of sight so that traders can make large buy or sell orders (minimum of 50 bitcoin or 2,500 ether) without revealing their sentiment to other traders.
+“Dark Pool trading allows for orders to be placed out of sight so that traders can make large buy or sell orders without revealing their sentiment to other traders.
 Advantages include reduced market impact and better price for large blocks,” Powell added.

 Kraken clients will now have access to 6 ether dark pool currency pairs, with the option to exchange ether for bitcoin (ETH/XBT.d), euro (ETH/EUR.d), United States dollar (ETH/USD.d), Canadian dollar (ETH/CAD.d), pound sterling (ETH/GBP.d), and Japanese yen (ETH/JPY.d).
-As with other Kraken dark pools, the Ether Dark Pool trading fees range from 0.20% to 0.36%, depending on trade volume.
 You can view the fee schedule for our dark pairs here: https://www.kraken.com/help/fees

 The significant additions of Ether Dark Pool trading and enhancements to Kraken’s Margin Trading Program come one week after Kraken’s new Position Settlement feature went live on May 4.
 Position Settlement allows clients to return the advanced (borrowed) funds tied to a leveraged margin trade and close a position by sourcing the funds from their own account balance.
 Previously only available on Kraken manually, Position Settlement is now a free, automated service which eliminates the impact of funding latency on trading.